Our top tips on how to maintain your air conditioning unit

 Air filters are the most common reasons why an AC unit may not be operating at maximum efficiency.
 The filters get clogged relatively quickly, and this means it’s hard for air to be circulated through and out of the unit.

-Best practice is to change your air filter every 4 to 10 weeks, especially if the unit is running regularly.
+The best practice is to change your air filter every 4 to 10 weeks, especially if the unit is running regularly.
 Fresh air filters mean a more efficient AC unit.

 Clean your air conditioning coils.